-Higher child marriage rates associated with higher maternal and infant mortalityMay 13th, 2013 in Health /
+Higher child marriage rates associated with higher maternal and infant mortalityMay 13, 2013 in Medicine & Health / Health

 Countries in which girls are commonly married before the age of 18 have significantly higher rates of maternal and infant mortality, report researchers in the current online issue of the journal Violence Against Women.